 Asian Heritage Month is an opportunity for all Canadians to learn more about the many achievements and contributions of Canadians of Asian descent.

-60+ Asian Heritage Month in-person and virtual events and exhibitions presented by explorASIAN Festival’s community partners
+Celebrate the month of May with 60+ Asian Heritage Month in-person and virtual events and exhibitions presented by our various community partners.

 Are you in a UBC department or student group planning an Asian Heritage Month event?